The basics of cryptocurrency

 When you send money to someone using a cryptocurrency, that money is gone for good – and there’s no way to get it back once it’s sent.
 This means if you’re sending funds from one wallet address to another and make a mistake in the address field, or if an attacker steals your private key and uses it to transfer all of your funds out without your knowledge before sending them elsewhere, there’s nothing anyone can do about it!

-Digital currency doesn’t require a physical form
+Digital currency doesn’t require a physical form.

-Cryptocurrencies usually have a limited supply
+Cryptocurrencies usually have a limited supply.

 The limited supply of most cryptocurrencies means there will only ever be 21 million Bitcoins available in circulation (the last Bitcoin will be mined sometime around 2140).
-No one can “print” more Bitcoins—they must be generated through mathematical computations performed by people called “miners.”
+No one can “print” more Bitcoins—they must be generated through mathematical computations by “miners.”
 Similarly, no government or central bank can print more money to inflate your paycheck simply because they want more dollars in circulation!

-Bitcoin was the first cryptocurrency
+Bitcoin was the first cryptocurrency.

-Cryptocurrencies are traded in markets, and their prices vary based on supply, demand and market conditions
+Cryptocurrencies are traded in markets, and their prices vary based on supply, demand, and market conditions.

 Cryptocurrencies are traded in markets, and their prices vary based on supply and demand.